apache/cordova-contribute/testing-releases.md

 ### Get the Code

-The code of the component you want to test should be in a folder with the name of the component (e.g. `cordova-plugin-vibration` or `cordova-ios`):
+The code of the component you want to test should be in a folder with the name of the component (e.g. `cordova-plugin-vibration`, `cordova-cli`, `cordova-ios` etc.):

 a) Before the release was actually made: The component should be checked out via git.
-b) After the release was made and you now want to make sure the archive is good to be able to [vote for it](verify-release-vote.md): Download the `.tgz` source code artifact linked in the `[VOTE]` email on the dev mailing list.
+b) While the release is in the "Vote" stage and you now want to make sure the archive is good to be able to [vote for it](verify-release-vote.md): Download the `.tgz` source code artifact linked in the `[VOTE]` email on the dev mailing list.
 Unpack the archive, and move the content of `package` into a folder named after the component, then run `npm install` to install the dependencies.

 ### General Testing